Distinguishing number of Urysohn metric spaces: Distinguishing Number of Homogeneous Urysohn Metric Spaces

 We arrive at the first case where $\US$ has infinite distinguishing number.

-\begin{lem} Let $\SetS$ be a universal spectrum which does not have a limit, then the distinguishing number of $\US$ is two or infinite.
-If $p=\min(\SetS_{>0})$, then the distinguishing number of $\US$ is two if and only if there exist numbers $a< b \in \SetS$ with $b-a \leq p$. \end{lem}
+\begin{lem} Let $\SetS$ be a universal spectrum which does not have a limit, then the distinguishing number of $\US$ is 2 or infinite.
+If $p=\min(\SetS_{>0})$, then the distinguishing number of $\US$ is 2 if and only if there exist numbers $a< b \in \SetS$ with $b-a \leq p$. \end{lem}

-\begin{proof} If there exist number $a<b \in \SetS$ with $b-a \leq p$, then the distinguishing number of $\US$ is two again according to Lemma~\ref{lem:boundbel}.
-This is the case if $p$ is not a jump number, since if $p<q\leq p+p$, then $q-p\leq $.
-Thus, we may assume that $p$ is a jump number, and hence, an insular number since being the smallest positive number of $\SetS$ it is an initial number.
+\begin{proof} If there exist number $a<b \in \SetS$ with $b-a \leq p$, then the distinguishing number of $\US$ is 2 again according to Lemma~\ref{lem:boundbel}.
+This is the case if $p$ is not a jump number, because if $p<q\leq p+p$, then $q-p\leq p $.
+Thus, we may assume that $p$ is a jump number, and hence, an insular number because being the smallest positive number of $\SetS$ it is an initial number.